VR-25/acc/README.md

 // current_workaround (cw) # Default: false
 // Only use current control files whose paths match "batt".
-// This is necessary only if the current limit affects both input and charging current values (breaking idle mode when charging_switch=milliamps).
+// This is necessary only if the current limit affects both input and charging current values.
 // Try this if low current values don't work.
-// "accd --init" is required after changing this (automated by "acc --set").

 // discharge_polarity (dp) # Default: null